xzuyn/ROCm-Guides/VLAD_SD.Next/README.md

 Run this command:
 `python launch.py`

-# EXTRA: MANUALLY BUILD PYTORCH & PYVISION
+# EXTRA: MANUALLY BUILD PYTORCH & TORCHVISION
 ## If you want the faster version you have to build PyTorch & PyVision yourself.

 ## Step 6: